learn-co-curriculum/phase-0-bash-navigation/README.md

 We call this directory your "home" directory.
 Whenever you open a terminal session (new window, new terminal tab, launching the program for the first time after a reboot), you will be placed in your home directory.
-Said another way your working directory will be, by default, set to your home diretory &mdash;
-that's what makes it your home!
+Your working directory will be, by default, set to your home diretory &mdash; that's what makes it your home!

 That output is describing a location on your computer.